ibm-cloud-docs/openwhisk/hadr.md

 High availability is a core discipline in an IT infrastructure to keep your resources healthy and your app workloads up and running, even after a partial or a full site failure.
 The main purpose of high availability is to eliminate potential points of failure in an IT infrastructure.

-Your global strategy is important, and you are responsible for understanding your configuration, customization, and usage of the service to best leverage the capabilities of {{site.data.keyword.cloud_notm}}.
-For more information, see [How does {{site.data.keyword.cloud_notm}} ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime){: external}.
+**Regions and Service Levels**

 All IBM Cloud® general availability (GA) services have a Service Level Agreement of 99.99% availability.
 IBM® Cloud Functions is a GA service that is offered in five regions: US South, US East, Germany, Tokyo, and the United Kingdom.
 Each location has three different data centers for redundancy.
 The data for each location is kept in the three data centers near that location.
 If all the data centers in a location fail, the Cloud Functions service for that location becomes unavailable.

 Cloud Functions is available only on the public cloud, but the tools that are used with Cloud Functions can run in dedicated or public cloud environments and in on-premises environments.

 **Who is responsible to set up high availability for my resources?**

+Your global strategy is important, and you are responsible for understanding your configuration, customization, and usage of the service to best leverage the capabilities of {{site.data.keyword.cloud_notm}}.
+For more information, see [How does {{site.data.keyword.cloud_notm}} ensure zero downtime?](/docs/overview?topic=overview-zero-downtime#zero-downtime){: external}.

 While {{site.data.keyword.openwhisk_short}} is responsible to ensure that your namespace information is available, backed up, and replicated across multiple regions so that information can be recovered after a failure, {{site.data.keyword.openwhisk_short}} does not set up high availability for any {{site.data.keyword.cloud_notm}} resources that are used by {{site.data.keyword.openwhisk_short}}.
 Instead, you must understand the high availability options that each resource offering provides to implement the right level of availability for your needs.